sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview-how-to.md

 ## You hear yourself speak and check your own body language

-Do you sound credible?
+Are you nagging about your current job?
+Is your confidence undersubstantiated?
+Are you explaining your weaknesses with [humble brags](https://youtu.be/QbSD4EtpVdY?t=776)?
 Are you repeating yourself?
 Are you using terms such as 'like I said' (instead use 'I mentioned while talking about [something you said earlier]').
 Are you using obscene language or something a bit too informal?
+Are you using a lot of 'but'?
+Here is an article on why you Using the word

+## You are being professional

-Professionalism may sometime seem too mundane and boring but lack of it is extremely risky.
+Professionalism may sometimes seem too mundane and boring but lack of it is extremely risky.
 It is easy to lose sight of it especially once you have built some rapport with one of the interviewers.
 You may feel you have demonstrated nuance in your character.
 But there are other people in the room and also, other people you will be working with should you get hired.
 There is no other attitude you can hold throughout an entire interview, e.g. humorous, confidence or even charming.
 The cost of losing professionalism is extremely high.
+If an interview goes horribly wrong and you come off as an unlikable person, professionalism will save you some face.

-## Every interviewers is happy
+## You are not ignore other interviewers

 There is usually more than 1.
 A useful heuristic is to